walkerkaiman/Interactor2/Tests/INTEGRATION_TESTS_SUMMARY.md

-# Interactor2 Integration Tests - Summary
+# Interactor Integration Tests - Summary

 ## Overview

-This document summarizes the comprehensive integration test suite that has been created for the Interactor2 backend system.
+This document summarizes the comprehensive integration test suite that has been created for the Interactor backend system.
 The test suite provides thorough coverage of all major system components and their interactions.

 ## Test Files Created